datake/AcademicWriting/README.md

 While far from perfect, ...
 in the sense that
 akin to > similar to
 relative to > compared with
+appealing property > good property

 ## 10. Common use in Introductin part
 (1)This issue has gained increasing attention in recent years, and efforts to improve it have grown substantially.